 His gem complete, Weaver hugged his wife, his dad and his mom, who was crying on the field.

 "I'm at a loss for words right now.
 It hasn't kicked in yet," Weaver said.
 "Thank you for all your support.
 Couldn't have done it without the defense.
 The guys were picking me up left and right."

 This was the second Angels no-hitter in less than a year -- Ervin Santana pitched one July 27 at Cleveland -- and the 10th for the Angels franchise, including four by Nolan Ryan.

 Only one Minnesota batter reached base through the first seven innings, and that was when catcher Chris Iannetta committed a passed ball on strike three to Chris Parmelee with two out in the second.
-Josh Willingham drew the only walk Weaver allowed with two outs in the seventh.

 "Fastball command was good.
 Able to fill up the zone get some early strikes.
 It was an easy ride," Weaver said.